Dickinson-COMP-491-492/website/docs/syllabus.md

 ### SOAR: Strategies, Organization, & Achievement Resources

-SOAR: Support for Time Management, Study Strategies, and More SOAR stands for **S**trategies, **O**rganization, & **A**chievement **R**esources, and students can find a wealth of strategic academic success tools (like weekly planners, semester calendars, and much more) at [www.dickinson.edu/SOAR](https://www.dickinson.edu/SOAR) or by going to Old West's Lower Level (aka "the OWLL").
+SOAR: Support for Time Management, Study Strategies, and More SOAR stands for Strategies, Organization, & Achievement Resources, and students can find a wealth of strategic academic success tools (like weekly planners, semester calendars, and much more) at [www.dickinson.edu/SOAR](https://www.dickinson.edu/SOAR) or by going to Old West's Lower Level (aka "the OWLL").
 Online or in person, you'll find useful resources related to planning, organization, study skills, memory strategies, note-taking, test-taking, etc. If you’d like to request one-on-one assistance with developing a strategy for a manageable and academically successful semester, email SOAR@dickinson.edu -- or you can come to the OWLL to SOAR!

 ### Life Happens: